romilly/wg2/content/contact.md

 Type: Info
 Label: Contact

-RAREkits is the trading name of Romilly Cocking; RAREblog is my technical blog.
+RAREkits is the trading name of [Romilly Cocking](/about.html); RAREblog is his technical blog.

 RAREkits is a virtual business, with no office or shop.